James Cameron: Early life and education

-Film career
+Career

-Early work and 1980s
+1978–1989: Career beginnings and rise to prominence

 Cameron's directing career began in 1978.
-After borrowing money from a consortium of dentists, he learned to direct, write and produce his first short film, Xenogenesis (1978) with a friend.
-Learning as they went, Cameron said he felt like a doctor doing his first surgical procedure.
+After borrowing money from a consortium of dentists, he learned to direct, write and produce his first short film, Xenogenesis (1978), with a friend.
+Learning as he went, Cameron said he felt like a doctor doing his first surgical procedure.
 He then served as a production assistant for Rock 'n' Roll High School (1979).
 While educating himself about filmmaking techniques, Cameron started a job as a miniature model maker at Roger Corman Studios.
 He was soon employed as an art director for the science-fiction film Battle Beyond the Stars (1980).
 He carried out the special effects for John Carpenter's Escape from New York (1981), served as production designer for Galaxy of Terror (1981), and consulted on the design for Android (1982).

-Cameron was hired as the special effects director for the sequel to Piranha (1978), titled Piranha II: The Spawning in 1982.
+Cameron was hired as the visual effects director for the sequel to Piranha (1978), titled Piranha II: The Spawning in 1982.
 The original director, Miller Drake, left the project due to creative differences with producer Ovidio Assonitis.
-Shot in Rome, Italy and on Grand Cayman, the film gave Cameron the opportunity to become director for a major film for the first time.
-However, Cameron later said that it did not feel like his first film due to power-struggles with Assonitis.
-Disillusioned from being in Rome and suffering a fever, Cameron had a nightmare about an invincible robot hit-man sent from the future to assassinate him, which later led to the inspiration of The Terminator.
+Shot in Rome, Italy, and on Grand Cayman Island, the film gave Cameron the opportunity to become director for a major film for the first time.
+Cameron later said that it did not feel like his first film due to power-struggles with Assonitis.
 Upon release of Piranha II: The Spawning, critics were not impressed; author Tim Healey called it "a marvellously bad movie which splices clichés from every conceivable source".